oraichain/ibc-bridge-wasm/packages/cw20/README.md

 `TransferFrom` is to `Transfer`.
-This allows a pre-approved account to not just transfer the tokens, but to send them to another contract to trigger a given action. **Note** `SendFrom` will set the `Receive{sender}` to be the `env.sender` (the account that triggered the transfer) rather than the `owner` account (the account the money is coming from).
+This allows a pre-approved account to not just transfer the tokens, but to send them to another contract to trigger a given action. **Note** `SendFrom` will set the `Receive{sender}` to be the `info.sender` (the account that triggered the transfer) rather than the `owner` account (the account the money is coming from).
 This is an open question whether we should switch this?

 `BurnFrom{owner, amount}` - This works like `TransferFrom`, but burns the tokens instead of transfering them.
 This will reduce the owner's balance, `total_supply` and the caller's allowance.

 ### Queries